mplspunk/tech-portfolio/docs/about.md

 My name is Chris.
 Here's a little bit about me.

-I'm an experienced business analyst and data analyst in the area of Technology & Risk, focusing mainly on data privacy issues.
+I work as a Privacy Engineer at a tech company.
 I'm comfortable programming in Python, R, and Java.
-In a nutshell, I love to build things, and integrate privacy considerations into the design from the start.
+In a nutshell, I love to build things, and integrate data privacy considerations into the product design from the start.

-> Privacy vs. Transparency.
-Here's my [data trail](https://api.github.com/users/mplspunk/events/public).
+> "We can only see a short distance ahead, but we can see plenty there that needs to be done." ― Alan Turing

 ## Current Role